setanarut/coll/README.md

 * Collisions only - no gravity, rigid body handling, or complex solvers
 * Is data-oriented and functional
-* Consistent API interface

 ## Conventions

-All collision checking functions return a bool indicating if there was a collision.
-They also accept an optional `hitInfo` argument (nil), which gets filled in if there is an actual collision.

 "Sweep" tests indicate at least 1 of the objects is moving.
 The number indicates how many objects are moving. e.g., `aabb-aabb-sweep2` means we are comparing 2 aabbs, both of which are moving.